Frankly My Dear

 ★★★★★

 Foundations of Graphics & Compute: Volume 3: Computing offers a compelling take on webgpu, though not without flaws.
-While the treatment of machine learning is excellent, I found the sections on graphics less convincing.
-The author makes some bold claims about compute that aren't always fully supported.
-That said, the book's strengths in discussing machine learning more than compensate for any weaknesses.
-Readers looking for wgsl will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on ai, if not the definitive work.
+While the treatment of graphics is excellent, I found the sections on Databases & Big Data less convincing.
+The author makes some bold claims about Computers & Technology that aren't always fully supported.
+That said, the book's strengths in discussing shader more than compensate for any weaknesses.
+Readers looking for webgpu will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on simulation, if not the definitive work.

 ★★★★☆